The Best Self-Publishing Platforms to Publish Your Book!

 Creating your own self-publishing platforms to sell your books!

-Authors also have the option of getting their books printed and creating their own platform on a website.
+Authors also have the option to have their books printed and to create their own website platform.
 You could do this with ebooks, paperbacks, hardcovers, and audiobooks.
-It’s going to take quite a lot of work, but at the end of the day, you’re not going to lose any money in royalties.
+It’s going to take quite a lot of work.
+However, at the end of the day, you won’t lose any of your royalty percentage to self-publishing platforms.
+It will require careful stock management and inventory, and you’ll need to set up your own author website, but it can be well worth it.
+All it takes is a little hard work.

-At Author Services Australia, we support Australian and New Zealand self-published authors and writers with a full range of affordable self-publishing services, including ghostwriting, copyediting, developmental editing, proofreading, ebook and paperback formatting, book cover design, manuscript uploading assistance, social media and marketing.
+At Author Services Australia, we support Australian and New Zealand self-published authors and writers with a full range of affordable self-publishing services, including ghostwriting, copyediting, developmental editing, proofreading, ebook and paperback formatting, book cover design, children’s book illustrations, graphic design services, Amazon KDP Keyword and Category Research, animated book cover reveal videos, beta reading, and social media and marketing.

 We hope that you’ve enjoyed our post on the best self-publishing platforms.
 If you need any assistance throughout your self-publishing journey, then don’t hesitate to contact us at Author Services Australia.